One of US Legal PRO’s customers recently emailed us the following:

 2.1) Waiver of Service – This form may be filled out by your spouse if he or she agrees to sign it.
 It tells the Court that your spouse has received a stamped copy of the Original Petition for Divorce and does not want to be formally given a copy by a constable, sheriff, or process server.
 This form allows the judge to finalize your divorce as long as your spouse has signed the Final Decree of Divorce, and allows your spouse to be notified of any hearings in the case.
 Your spouse must sign the Waiver in front of a notary.
 The Waiver must be signed at least one day after the Original Petition for Divorce is filed.

 2.2) Official Service of process – Official service of process is when your spouse is formally “served” with (given) the Original Petition for Divorce by a constable, sheriff, or private process server, or when the clerk sends it by certified mail, return receipt requested.
 You must use official service of process if a Waiver of Service form has not been filed in your case.
 It is always best to officially serve your spouse if there has been domestic violence in the relationship or a Protective Order is in effect.

 Now that you have given your spouse a Legal Notice, it is time to wait.
-You will be required to wait at least 60 days before divorce can be finalized.
+You will be required to wait at least 60 days before the divorce can be finalized.
 The 60 day period starts from the time the Original Petition for Divorce is stamped.
 In other words, the shortest time it will take to finalize a divorced in Texas is 61 days.
-In case of domestic violence, there could be exception to the 60 day rule.
+In case of domestic violence, there could be an exception to the 60-day rule.

 Additional Waiting Period Considerations:

-10 days waiting period – If you spouse was served with legal notice by an official process server, the process server gives you completed return of service which will need to be on file with the District Clerk’s for 10 days.
+10 days waiting period – If your spouse was served with a legal notice by an official process server, the process server gives you completed return of service which will need to be on file with the District Clerks for 10 days.